mycrl/mirror/hylarana/README.md

 )?;
 ```

 The `id` comes from the sender, for video decoding we use a software decoder, and the transport layer policy needs to be the same on the receiver side as on the sender side, otherwise the two sides won't be able to communicate with each other using different policies.
 The creation of the `view` has already been implemented in the above section on creating the sender, so we won't implement it here.
+But the receiving end needs to play the sound, you just need to create one more `AudioRender` and refer to the example above to process the audio frames.

 ## LAN discovery